Catalan-Nick/Serverless-Functions/README.md

 - stateless: does not maintain data
 - cold starts: referring to the time it takes to start up when a function is invoked or ephemeral containers

-## R.A.P.I.D.
-The front end of the website is a responsive Pokedex-like user interface, where the user can selected Regions of the Pokemon world and the different pokemon are displayed on cards with thier name and ID number.